gbdev/pandocs/content/Video_Display.md

 # LCD Color Palettes (CGB only)

-### FF68 - BCPS/BGPI - CGB Mode Only - Background Color Palette Specification or Background Palette Index
+### FF68 - BCPS/BGPI (Background Color Palette Specification or Background Palette Index) - CGB Mode Only

 This register is used to address a byte in the CGBs Background Palette Memory.
 Each two byte in that memory define a color value.
 The first 8